DETAILED ACTION

 wherein the impulse force is generated by the robotic bee (The command to generate an impulse force in [0106] is implemented by UAV control module 718 (in UAV 112; see Fig. 7), which “control[s] the operation and movement of the UAV 112” with motors 706 [0086-0087].
 Controlling the movement of the UAV 112 requires the UAV to generate force.
 See also [0083-0087], [0105], and [0117].).

-Therefore, it would have been obvious to one of ordinary skill in the art, before the effective filing date of the claimed invention, to have modified the UAV observation and control method of King with the detection of position and speed deviation as taught by Shi.
-One of ordinary skill in the art would have been motivated to make this modification for the benefit of a “self-adaptive,” “closed-loop error system” to control a dynamic multi-robot system (Shi, Abstract).
+Therefore, it would have been obvious to one of ordinary skill in the art, before the effective filing date of the claimed invention, to have modified the aircraft threat detection method of Baldwin with the UAV observation and control method of King.
+One of ordinary skill in the art would have been motivated to make this modification “to perform the one or more operations in the grow operation” (King, Abstract).

 Gauvreau, in the same field of endeavor (artificial pollination by UAV), teaches